 For all road damage ensure that you have the street name, suburb, and if possible a street number or identify a landmark that will make the location easy to find

 All main roads are the responsibility of DPTI.
 For any damage or road hazards please call the Traffic Management Centre on 1800 018 313.

-All other road damage can be reported to our Customer Service Centre on 8408 1111.
-The Customer Service Representative will record the details of the hazard in our Request Management System and forward it to the appropriate team for action.
+All other road damage can be reported to our Customer Contact Centre on 8408 1111.
+The Customer Contact Officer will record the details of the hazard in our Request Management System and forward it to the appropriate team for action.

-Once the request has been logged the Customer Service Representative will provide you with a Customer Reference number which can be used to follow up your request if needed.
+Once the request has been logged the Customer Contact Officer will provide you with a Customer Reference number which can be used to follow up your request if needed.

-If the damage is considered to be dangerous the Customer Service Representative will arrange for our Rapid Response Team to attend as soon as possible.
+If the damage is considered to be dangerous the Customer Contact Officer will arrange for our Rapid Response Team to attend as soon as possible.

 Contractors working for service utility companies that provide water, sewerage, gas, electricity and telecommunications also work on our roads to provide these services to their customers.
 Whether it is for a burst water main or a new gas connection to a property, they need to dig up the road to do the necessary work and then restore the road or footpath to a usable state.

-Each service utility company is required to notify Charles Sturt of any work their contractor will be carrying out, however, if you notice that a road or footpath has not been restored to its previous usable state, please notify us by calling the Customer Service Centre on 8408 1111.
+Each service utility company is required to notify Charles Sturt of any work their contractor will be carrying out, however, if you notice that a road or footpath has not been restored to its previous usable state, please notify us by calling the Customer Contact Centre on 8408 1111.